 What is Sheet Automation and how does it enhance productivity in Google Sheets?

 Sheet Automation is an extension for Google Sheets that allows users to automate tasks without writing scripts.
 It offers a range of features and use cases to enhance productivity and efficiency, such as automating spreadsheets, handling form responses, managing tasks, and processing data in bulk.
+Learn more about our Excel spreadsheet services.

 What are some common use cases for Sheet Automation?